rocket-pool/docs.rocketpool.net/docs/guides/node/solo-staker-migration.md

 During vacant minipool creation, you will be given the option of having the Smartnode automatically **change your validator's withdrawal credentials** from the old BLS withdrawal key to the new vacant minipool address.
 If you don't want to do this right now, you can have the Smartnode do it later with a dedicated command, or you can do it yourself with a third-party tool.
-Note that changing the validator's withdrawal credentials to the minipool address is **required** for conversion, so regardless of how you do this, it will need to be done for the process to complete succesfully.
+Note that changing the validator's withdrawal credentials to the minipool address is **required** for conversion, so regardless of how you do this, it will need to be done for the process to complete successfully.

 Once the withdrawal credentials have been changed, you will have the option of **importing the validator's private key** into the Validator Client managed by the Smartnode.
 If you want the Smartnode to maintain the validator so you don't have to manage your own, this is an attractive option.